aslakknutsen/JPAJSFGlassFish03Eclipse/README.md

 # JPAJSFGlassFish03Eclipse
-Sample code that demonstrates usage of JPA and Arquillian
+Eclipse sample code that demonstrates usage of JPA, JSF and Arquillian

 The story behind the creation of this project can be found at http://www.omniprogrammer.com/?p=431